-This CR was introduced and passed on October 8, 2013.
+This continuing resolution was introduced and passed the House on October 8, 2013.
 It would provide temporary funding to pay the salaries of all federal employees working during the lapse in appropriations who are not paid by other means, through December 15, 2013, or until other appropriations legislation replaces the direction in the bill.
+H.J.Res.
+89 passed the House on October 8, 2013, by a vote of 420-0.46